MyceliaNetwork/quark.js/README.md

 `authProvider` - The provider used to authenticate the user.
 This value is used to redirect the user quickly to the correct authentication page when they are checking out but not yet authenticated.
+See [Authentication providers](#authentication-providers) for a list of the providers we currently support.

 `domain` - The domain quark.js will send a user to upon checkout.
 In the future, we expect larger services might want to self-host their own checkout pages.